Canada PM Trudeau planning snap election, seeks approval for COVID response - sources | Politics

 The online poll of 3,000 people, conducted between Aug.
 6 and 11, suggests Trudeau could well regain control of the House of Commons.
 The Liberals currently hold 155 of the 338 seats.
 To formally launch the campaign Trudeau will need to visit Governor General Mary Simon, the personal representative of head of state Queen Elizabeth, to ask that Parliament be dissolved.

 That visit is currently planned for Sunday morning, the sources said.
-Constitutional experts say Simon will agree to the request.
-The Liberal party did not immediately respond to a request for comment. ($1 = 1.2516 Canadian dollars)
+Constitutional experts say Simon will agree to the request. ($1 = 1.2516 Canadian dollars)

 ALSO READ